Use the Public API

 Creating a Token

 To use the API, you will need an API token.
-You can create one by visiting the tokens page in your account settings.
-There are two types of tokens you can create.
+There are three types of tokens you can create.

 Note that Teams are a Pro feature.